sambanova/ai-starter-kit/multimodal_knowledge_retriever/README.md

 # Before you begin

 This starter kit, you need both a LVLM and a LLM.
-* We use the Llama3.2 11B LVLM, which is currently available in SambaNovaCloud.
+* We use the Llama4 Maverick as LVLM, which is currently available in SambaNovaCloud.
 * You can use a LLM of your choice, from SambaStudio or SambaNovaCloud.

 It might make sense to use two SambaNovaCloud models.